 The first thing to understand is that most car accident cases are able to be settled before you even need to file a lawsuit.
 In other words, after an accident you and your attorney will negotiate with the other driver’s insurance company until a fair number is agreed upon to cover all of your accident-related expenses.

 However, if a fair settlement isn’t able to be reached, then you may need to file a lawsuit and take your case to court.
-Having an experienced personal injury lawyer on your side in either scenario will be to your advantage.
+Having an experienced car accident law office on your side in either scenario will be to your advantage.

 Will I Receive a Car Accident Settlement?